 Renovating your home

 Americans love home sweet home, and they tend to pamper their abodes by renovating them at every opportunity.
-If you have used a home equity line of credit — or HELOC — to finance a past renovation and are still paying off what you borrowed, prepare for your costs to rise.
+If you have used a home equity line of credit — or HELOC — to finance a past renovation and are still paying off what you borrowed, prepare for your costs to rise if they haven’t already.

-HELOC rates typically are variable, meaning there is a good chance your lender will respond to a rise in the federal funds rate by increasing the rate on your outstanding loan.
+HELOC rates typically are variable, meaning there is a good chance your lender will respond to a rising federal funds rate by increasing the rate on your outstanding loan.

 Starting a business